Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-delete-campsite.md

 1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.

-2. Use a tool like Postman to send a DELETE request to `https://localhost:<port>/api/campsites/1` (replace `1` with the ID of a campsite you want to delete).
+2. Use a tool like Yaak to send a DELETE request to `https://localhost:<port>/api/campsites/1` (replace `1` with the ID of a campsite you want to delete).

 3. You should receive a 204 No Content response if the campsite was successfully deleted, or a 404 Not Found response if no campsite with the specified ID was found.